inflearn logo

 -Is the core point at the beginning?

-You will begin to view writing through verifiable criteria for judgment.
+You will come to view writing through verifiable criteria for judgment.

-In Lesson 3, you will internalize the structure by revising actual sentences
+In Lesson 3, you will internalize the structure by actually correcting sentences

 -In the process of moving the core to the front